A dynamic, ultra-stable, random-access RNA retrieval database

 RNA Variant

 Furthermore, a variant of this system is proposed that uses RNA molecules for the selective access of the data strands.
-We aim to implement this in a bacterial data storage system, where RNA-encoding bacteriophages will be used as a non-invasive way to introduce inputs for the data operations, such as:
+We aim to implement this in a bacterial data storage system as well, where RNA encoding bacteriophages will be used as a non-invasive way to introduce inputs for the data operations, such as random data access and removal.

 Long-term Stability

-Finally, we present the use of damage suppressor proteins from extremotolerant organisms.
-These proteins will complement the in vitro and in vivo system to provide the long-term stability of DNA observed in resilient biological systems.
+Finally, we present the use of damage suppressor proteins from extremotolerant organisms complementing the in vitro and in vivo system to provide the long-term stability of DNA observed in resilient biological systems.

 Financiële details & Tijdlijn